anandkumar7722/EcoSnap-v4/README.md

 ## Core Features

--   **AI-Powered Waste Categorization**: Upload photos to classify waste (e.g., plastic, e-waste, biowaste, specific plastic types) using Genkit and Google AI (Gemini).
-Includes a fallback mechanism for missing images using placeholders.
+-   **AI-Powered Waste Categorization**: Upload photos to classify waste into specific categories (e.g., cardboard, paper, plasticPete, ewaste, biowaste, metal, other) using Genkit and Google AI (Gemini).
 -   **Waste Tracking Dashboard**:
     *   Visualizes general waste trends by type, quantity, and time with interactive charts (Recharts) using live data from Firebase Firestore.
     *   Includes filters for date range and waste type, and summary statistics (total waste, recycled ratio).